siberianfox/g2wiki/g2-in-Studio6.md

 5. Program the test code.
 Go to the `Memories` menu.

 ### SAM-ICE Debugger Caveats
 I'm not used to HW debuggers as all the xmega code I did was debugged using the simulator.
-Some of this may be germane to all HW debuggers, some only to the SAM-ICE.
+Some of the caveats may be germane to all HW debuggers, some only to the SAM-ICE.
 I wouldn't know.
 But each of these caused some mystery or lost time which others might be able to avoid
-* THe processor keeps running even when you (the debugger) are not.
-The cycles and stopwatch will continue to increment even if you are sitting on an breakpoint.
+* The processor keeps running even when you (the debugger) are not.
+The cycles and stopwatch may continue to increment even if you are sitting on a breakpoint.
 * Timers still run when you are on a breakpoint.
 If the counter value appears to flop around at random that's because effectively it is.
 You won't see the cycle counter and stopwatch increment cleanly when counting out a - say - 20 microsecond delay.
 * Write-only registers such as REG_TC1_IER0 don't display what you just wrote to them in the IO view or memory.
 That's because they are write only (doh).